-The Connect with PayPal button employs the Identity API which includes many built-in properties that ensure a consistent design experience for all PayPal Partners.
+The Log in with PayPal button comes uses the Identity API that includes built-in properties to ensure a consistent design and experience for all PayPal Partners.

-To create your own customized version of the button, follow these guidelines:
+To create your own customized version of the button, follow the guidelines here:

-When you use Connect with PayPal to enable account creation and login, use either the label
+When using Log in with PayPal to enable account creation and login, we recommend using

-Continue with PayPal.
-We recommend those labels because they most accurately reflect the purpose of the button.
-Since Connect with PayPal is the label we use for our default button, when you use it on your customized button, users will have strong recognition of the brand which drives higher conversion.
+Continue with PayPal because that most accurately reflects the purpose of the button.
+Since Log in with PayPal is the label we use for our default button, putting it on your customized button results in high recognition which drives higher conversion.
 Depending on the context of your website,

-You can choose the font, font weight, and kerning that fits your app or website style.
-Keep in mind that easy legibility is always important.
+You can choose the font, font weight, and kerning that fits your app or website style, but keep in mind that easy legibility is always important.
 The smallest size we recommend is 13 pt and Sans-serif typography.

 Color and contrast

 We recommend button background colors of gray #EEEEEE and the PayPal accessible blue #0070BA.
-Since PayPal is a well-known and trusted brand around the world, using these colors also enhances the brand recognition for users.
+Since PayPal is a well-known and trusted brand around the world, using these colors enhances the brand recognition users are looking for.